 Renewing Your CDL in Alabama

-Time to renew your commercial driver's license with the Alabama Department of Public Safety?
-As long as you don't transport hazardous materials, renewing your CDL every four years is simple.
-Just go to your local Driver License Division office to renew.
+Time to renew your commercial driver's license with the Alabama Law Enforcement Agency?
+As long as you don't transport hazardous materials, renewing your CDL every 4 years is simple.
+Just go to your local Driver License Department office or online to renew.
 You will not be given a test unless you are upgrading your license to a different class or adding an endorsement.
 The fee charged depends on the class of license you are renewing.
-Additional fees may apply to the following list, depending on your county, so you may want to call first:
+Additional fees may apply to the following list, depending on your county or if you chose to renew online:

 If you are transporting hazardous materials, you must take the following steps and pay the appropriate fees to renew your CDL: